-Proportional bonuses.
 Bonuses are an important aspect of compensation in house, sometimes making up a signification portion of an attorney's compensation, and therefore need to be proportional for the same reasons as pay.
 Contrary to common practice in law firms, corporate law departments often do pay proportional bonuses for part-time attorneys.
 For job sharers, one company pays job sharers bonuses by multiplying the applicable bonus percentage against the actual salary for the hours worked.
-Each job sharer is eligible for a bonus based on his or her "band" (for one band, for example, bonuses range from a target of 25% of salary to a maximum of 40% of salary).
-So if a job sharer's performance would earn her a 30% bonus, she gets 30% of what she actually earned during that year.
+Each job sharer is eligible for a bonus based on his or her 'band' (for one band, for example, bonuses range from a target of twenty-five percent of salary to a maximum of forty percent of salary).
+So if a job sharer's performance would earn her a thirty percent bonus, she gets thirty percent of what she actually earned during that year.